microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

 * **[Azure Functions SDK](https://docs.microsoft.com/azure/azure-functions/functions-develop-vs?tabs=in-process)**.
 Used by the Azure Function App.
 * **[Mixed Reality Toolkit 3](https://github.com/Microsoft/MixedRealityToolkit-Unity)**.
 Used to create mixed reality user experiences in the Unity app.
 * **[Web Account Manager (WAM) for UWP](https://docs.microsoft.com/windows/uwp/security/web-account-manager)**.
 One of the authenticated methods used by the Unity app.
 * **[Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview)**.
-Another one of the authenticated methods used by the Unity app.
+Another one of the authenticated methods used by the Unity app when playing in the Unity editor

 ![Block diagram detailing the components used in this sample application](./images/acs-on-hololens-2-block-diag.png)